-Design & Technology students must be familiar with a range of temporary and permanent joining methods for timber or manufactured boards.
+Design & Technology students must be familiar with a range of temporary, permanent and pivoting (rotating) joints for timber or manufactured boards.
 This article helps students revise this information and concludes with sample examination questions from the Cambridge AS/A Level syllabus.

 Advantages of joining timber using temporary joining methods